 This is because of our legal obligation to retain certain types of customer information for certain time periods e.g. for tax and or accounting purposes, we may need to keep your contact details on file for longer periods if they appear on an invoice or receipt for example.

 In any and all cases, we only ever keep information on file for as long as it is needed with respect to the services you have enquired about and or that we have agreed to provide you, or to meet a legal requirement.

-Please let us know if the personal information which we hold about you needs to be corrected or updated e.g. if you change your name or address for instance.
-You can do that by email or calling us directly.
+You can and should instruct us to correct or update any personal information we hold about you e.g. if you change your name or address for instance.

 The website of the Information Commissioner’s Office (UK) also has to more detail about data protection and your rights.